PelionIoT/mbl-docs/Docs/get_mbl_on_device/provision_developer.md

 You can save your credentials to either a **user** store or a **team** store:

-- User Store: Where API keys for each user are stored.<!--we don't use "per", as it's Latin and contradicts the Arm style guide.
-Despite half of English being Latin-->
+- User Store: Where API keys for each user are stored.

     Default location: `~/.mbl-store/user/` (permissions for this folder are set to `drwx------`).
 The folder is owned by the `*nix` user who created the store (the store is automatically created on first use).